Sorpetaler. Where we come from.

 1929: The first Appelhans takes over and expands the village carpenter's workshop.

-In 1929, he handed over the carpentry to his son-in-law Eduard Appelhans, who remained true to the classic carpentry trade.
+In 1929, he handed over the carpentry business to his son-in-law Eduard Appelhans, who remained true to the classic carpentry trade.

 Stefan Appelhans has also been on board since 2017.
-He was initially responsible for digital before taking over sales management.
+He was initially responsible for digitalisation, before taking over sales management.
 Since October 2021, he has been Managing Director of Sorpetaler alongside his father Eduard Appelhans.